 Community Shred Days

-Community Shred Days return, shred 80,300 pounds of documents.
+Community Shred Days shred 65,000 pounds of sensitive documents.

-"We host Community Shred Days to offer a free, convenient way to shred any unwanted documents that contain your personal information," said Veridian's public relations strategist Ashtin Hotek.
-"The events are always well-attended, and we're grateful to be able to bring them back this year."
+"We host Community Shred Days to offer a convenient way to shred unwanted documents that contain your personal information," said Veridian's public relations strategist Ashtin Hotek.
+"We're happy to offer the events as a free service to our communities and grateful that they’re always well attended.”

 The shredded material is recycled into commercial-grade paper products.
 Since Veridian’s first Community Shred Day in 2009, the events have shredded 1.2 million pounds of documents, saving an estimated 9,800 trees and 1,700 cubic yards of landfill space.

 Veridian will host another series of Community Shred Days in Ankeny, Cedar Rapids, Iowa City, Omaha and Waterloo in the spring.
 Dates and other details for those events will be available at veridiancu.org/shred.